 Are you or a loved one trying to come to the U.S. on a temporary basis?
-You may need to have a nonimmigrant visa in order to legally enter the United States, which is why it is important to speak with a Los Angeles immigration attorney.
-It is important that you do not have a misconception that because you do not intend to stay permanently, that you do not need to have a visa.
+You may need to have a nonimmigrant visa in order to legally enter the United States, which is why it is important to speak with a Los Angeles temporary visa attorney.
 At Arnaout Immigration Law Firm, we want to ensure that you take the right steps in your process of seeking temporary visas.

 With years of experience helping individuals apply for visas, we know the types of temporary visas that are available for specific circumstances.
 There is a number of different types of visas and it is essential that you apply for the right one for your situation.
 We are experienced navigating the application process and representing you should any problems arise along the way.
 If you are seeking a temporary or nonimmigrant visa, speaking with a Los Angeles immigration attorney from our firm should be your next step.

 We can assist you with a variety of different temporary visas, including:

 What Are the Types of Nonimmigrant Visas?